 Miranda Williams writes fiction and poetry about how weird and sometimes difficult it is to be sentient.
-Her work appears in Breakwater Review, Third Point Press, Blue Earth Review, and Five on the Fifth, among others, and has been nominated for the Pushcart Prize, the Best of the Net Anthology, and the Best of Small Fiction Anthology.
+Her work appears in Blue Earth Review, jmww, Third Point Press, and Breakwater Review, among others, has been nominated for the Pushcart Prize and the Best of the Net Anthology, and was selected the Best of Small Fiction Anthology.
 Additionally, she is currently working on a short story collection tentatively titled Those Who Grow Horns and her first novel.
-She received her BA in English Literature from Arizona State University as well as her MA in Literature with an emphasis in feminist and queer theory.
+She received her B.A (2020) and M.A (2021) in Literature from Arizona State University where she mostly studied creative writing and feminist and queer theory.
 Find her on Instagram @mirandaiswriting.

 Kylee Webb is a film critic, writer, actress in association with State 48 and Desert Foothills theaters, and a graduate student in the English Literature program at Arizona State University.
 She’s a member of Phi Beta Kappa, the recipient of the Moeur Award for Outstanding Academic Achievement, graduated Summa Cum Laude with a major in literature and a double minor in Spanish and Political Science, and previously wrote film criticism for Fireside Chat Film Reviews.
 She’s primarily interested in absurdist, surrealist, and feminist works, and enjoys the films of David Lynch, Ari Aster, Celine Sciamma, Luis Buñuel, and literally any debut feminist director.
 You can find her praising Promising Young Woman and Portrait of a Lady on Fire on Twitter @KyleeNikole13.